 - 6.3.2.
 A driver input to the braking control resulting in a higher deceleration than that induced by the system or maintaining the vehicle in standstill by any braking system, shall override the longitudinal control function of the system. - 6.3.3.
 A driver input to the accelerator control may override the longitudinal control function of the system.
 However, such an input shall not cause the system to no longer meet the requirements of this Regulation. - 6.3.4.
 Any driver input to the accelerator or brake control shall immediately initiate a transition demand as specified in paragraph 5.4., when the input exceeds a reasonable threshold designed to prevent unintentional input. - 6.3.5.
 Notwithstanding the provisions laid down in paragraphs 6.3.1. to 6.3.3., the effect of the driver input on any control may be reduced or suppressed by the system in case the system has detected an imminent collision risk due to this driver input. - 6.3.6.
 In case of a severe vehicle failure or a severe ALKS failure the ALKS may employ different strategies with regard to system override.
 These different strategies shall be declared by the manufacturer and their effectiveness shall be assessed by the Technical Service with regard to ensuring a safe transition of control from the system to the human driver. - 6.3.7.
-The fulfilment of the provisions in paragraph 6.3 and its subparagraphs shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL].17

-6.4.
-Information to the driver 6.4.1.
-The following information shall be indicated to the driver: the system status as defined in paragraph 6.4.2.
+The fulfilment of the provisions in paragraph 6.3 and its subparagraphs shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL].17 - 6.4.
+Information to the driver - 6.4.1.
+The following information shall be indicated to the driver: - the system status as defined in paragraph 6.4.2. - any failure affecting the operation of the system with at least an optical signal unless the system is deactivated (off mode), - transition demand by at least an optical and in addition an acoustic and/or haptic warning signal.